idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 - SDE-IIs do the bulk of the work, and are fully independent.
 - SDE-I bring energy and excitement, but still dependent.

-(Bad analogy) A team is like a "conveyer belt", people continually improve and mature and want larger scope, requiring a constant flow of incoming college hires.
+(Bad analogy) A team is like a "conveyor belt", people continually improve and mature and want larger scope, requiring a constant flow of incoming college hires.

 ### Are they more comfortable with generalists or specialists?